Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 07:05 And I do, I do appreciate that Rai has some configuration.

-07:09 So apparently the default, packaging tool is hatch, but, the, but this person, Chris wanted to use PDMs.
+07:09 So apparently the default packaging tool is hatch, but this person, Chris, wanted to use PDM.

-07:19 You can set that, but I'd probably leave it as hatch cause I like catch, but,
+07:19 So you can set that, but I'd probably leave it as hatch because I like hatch, but might do

-07:37 I don't, I actually just ran into a project where I have to, to help support,
+07:37 I actually just ran into a project where I have to help support, which is a large repository

-07:48 And so I'm looking forward to reading through, how, how possibly this, this documentation around dealing with monorepos in Python, this is
+07:48 And so I'm looking forward to reading through how possibly this documentation around dealing

 08:02 That's next level stuff right there.